 - You think twice about ordering that steak or other chewy foods, even if they’re personal favorites.

 Losing molars that are used to grind up tough foods like steak or crusty bread can make eating difficult, especially if you lose more than one, or if the remaining molars do not line up.
 If you find yourself moving your food around a lot while you’re chewing, this might be why.
-It’s important to note that moving your jaw in an unnatural way can cause pain in those muscles and tendons.
+It’s important to note that unnaturally moving your jaw can cause pain in those muscles and tendons.
 Dental implants will fill those gaps and provide a complete chewing surface.

 - Foods that are even a little too hot or too cold cause you pain